lmchih/autoscaling-webapp-right-way/README.md

 ## The Kubernetes Way

-> Desinging your API in microservices and adding horizontal scaling might seems like the best choice nowadays, unless your application is already running in an on-premise environment and your will need to scale it because of unexpected large spikes in web traffic.
+> Desinging your API in microservices and adding horizontal scaling might seem like the best choice nowadays, unless your application is already running in an on-premise environment and your will need to scale it because of unexpected large spikes in web traffic.
 [Kubernetes](https://github.com/kubernetes/kubernetes) is one of the best choice to help you achieve this.

 ![Ingress-kubernetes-cluster](./ingress-k8s-cluster.jpg "ingress kubernetes cluster")